 It’s a short walk from the station into the town centre, which on its own isn’t much of a centre.
 It looks like one of those small American towns where Walmart opened up on the edge of town, and the old downtown died off, leaving a few pubs and cheap stores like this wonderfully-named one:

-For you English readers, “booty” in the States can also mean “tail” or “ass” or however you want to say it.
-I will probably add this to my list of such photos, including the T&A Supply Store in Seattle and the S&M Family Restaurant in Spencer, Tennessee.
+For you English readers, “booty” in the States can also mean “tail” or “ass” or however you want to say it (probably “fannie”).
+I will add this to my list of such photos, including the T&A Supply Store in Seattle and the S&M Family Restaurant in Spencer, Tennessee.

 As I came into the town centre, I heard drumming and caught some colors off to the side – turned out to be an Indian (or, sorry, somewhere in Asia) wedding, with some of the most impressive costumes and cars I’ve ever seen.